tannewt/wa-law.org/bill/2021-22/sb/5237/S2.PL/README.md

 ## Section 302
-(1) For the 2021-22 school year, rates for the early childhood education and assistance program must be set at a level at least 10 percent higher than the rates established in section 225, chapter 415, Laws of 2019.
+1. For the 2021-22 school year, rates for the early childhood education and assistance program must be set at a level at least 10 percent higher than the rates established in section 225, chapter 415, Laws of 2019.

-(2) It is the intent of the legislature that rate increases shall be informed by the department's 2020 early childhood education and assistance program rate study.
+2. It is the intent of the legislature that rate increases shall be informed by the department's 2020 early childhood education and assistance program rate study.

-(3) This section expires June 30, 2027.
+3. This section expires June 30, 2027.

 ## Section 303
-(1) Subject to the availability of amounts appropriated for this specific purpose, the department shall administer two complex needs funds to promote inclusive, least restrictive environments and to support contractors and providers serving children who have developmental delays, disabilities, behavioral needs, or other unique needs.
+1. Subject to the availability of amounts appropriated for this specific purpose, the department shall administer two complex needs funds to promote inclusive, least restrictive environments and to support contractors and providers serving children who have developmental delays, disabilities, behavioral needs, or other unique needs.
 The department shall work collaboratively with the office of the superintendent of public instruction and providers to best serve children.
 One fund must support early childhood education and assistance program contractors and providers and birth to three early childhood education and assistance program contractors and providers, and one fund must support licensed or certified child care providers and license-exempt child care programs.

-(2) Support may include staffing, programming, therapeutic services, and equipment or technology support.
+2. Support may include staffing, programming, therapeutic services, and equipment or technology support.
 Additional support may include activities to assist families with children expelled or at risk of expulsion from child care, and to help families transition in and out of child care.

 ## Section 304
-(1) Beginning July 1, 2022, the department shall provide supports to aid eligible providers in providing trauma-informed care.
+1. Beginning July 1, 2022, the department shall provide supports to aid eligible providers in providing trauma-informed care.
 Trauma-informed care supports may be used by eligible providers for the following purposes:

-(a) Additional compensation for individual staff who have an infant and early childhood mental health or other child development specialty credential;
+    a.
+Additional compensation for individual staff who have an infant and early childhood mental health or other child development specialty credential;

-(b) Trauma-informed professional development and training;
+    b.
+Trauma-informed professional development and training;

-(c) The purchase of screening tools and assessment materials;
+    c.
+The purchase of screening tools and assessment materials;

-(d) Supportive services for children with complex needs that are offered as fee-for-service within local communities; or (e) Other related expenses.
+    d.
+Supportive services for children with complex needs that are offered as fee-for-service within local communities; or

+    e.
+Other related expenses.

-(2) The department must adopt rules to implement this section.
+2. The department must adopt rules to implement this section.

-(3) For the purposes of this section, "eligible provider" means: (a) An employee or owner of a licensed or certified child care center or outdoor nature-based care accepting state subsidy; (b) an employee or owner of a licensed family home provider accepting state subsidy; (c) a contractor or provider of the early childhood education and assistance program or birth to three early childhood education and assistance program; (d) a license-exempt child care program; or (e) an early achievers coach.
+3. For the purposes of this section, "eligible provider" means: (a) An employee or owner of a licensed or certified child care center or outdoor nature-based care accepting state subsidy; (b) an employee or owner of a licensed family home provider accepting state subsidy; (c) a contractor or provider of the early childhood education and assistance program or birth to three early childhood education and assistance program; (d) a license-exempt child care program; or (e) an early achievers coach.

 ## Section 305
-(1) Beginning July 1, 2022, the department shall establish a dual language designation and provide subsidy rate enhancements or site-specific grants for licensed or certified child care providers who are accepting state subsidy; early childhood education and assistance program contractors; or birth to three early childhood education and assistance program contractors.
+1. Beginning July 1, 2022, the department shall establish a dual language designation and provide subsidy rate enhancements or site-specific grants for licensed or certified child care providers who are accepting state subsidy; early childhood education and assistance program contractors; or birth to three early childhood education and assistance program contractors.
 It is the intent of the legislature to allow uses of rate enhancements or site-specific grants to include increased wages for individual staff who provide bilingual instruction, professional development training, the purchase of dual language and culturally appropriate curricula and accompanying training programs, instructional materials, or other related expenses.

-(2) The department must consult with a culturally and linguistically diverse stakeholder advisory group to develop criteria for the dual language designation.
+2. The department must consult with a culturally and linguistically diverse stakeholder advisory group to develop criteria for the dual language designation.

-(3) The department must adopt rules to implement this section.
+3. The department must adopt rules to implement this section.

 ## Section 306
-(1) In order to expand the supply of critically needed after-hours care to meet the needs of parents and caregivers and a round-the-clock economy, the department of children, youth, and families, in consultation with diverse stakeholders, must develop a rate model for nonstandard child care hours and submit the model to the governor and the appropriate committees of the legislature by January 1, 2022.
+1. In order to expand the supply of critically needed after-hours care to meet the needs of parents and caregivers and a round-the-clock economy, the department of children, youth, and families, in consultation with diverse stakeholders, must develop a rate model for nonstandard child care hours and submit the model to the governor and the appropriate committees of the legislature by January 1, 2022.

-(2) This section expires June 30, 2022.
+2. This section expires June 30, 2022.

 ## Section 307
-(1) Subject to the availability of amounts appropriated for this specific purpose, the department shall distribute early childhood equity grants to eligible applicants.
+1. Subject to the availability of amounts appropriated for this specific purpose, the department shall distribute early childhood equity grants to eligible applicants.
 Eligible applicants include play and learn groups, licensed or certified child care centers and family home providers, license-exempt child care programs, and early childhood education and assistance program contractors.
 The equity grants are intended to serve as a step toward expanding access to early learning statewide and transforming Washington's early learning system to make it more inclusive and equitable.
 The department shall administer the early childhood equity grants to support inclusive and culturally and linguistically specific early learning and early childhood and parent support programs across the state.

-(2) The department must conduct an equitable process to prioritize grant applications for early childhood equity grant assistance.
+2. The department must conduct an equitable process to prioritize grant applications for early childhood equity grant assistance.
 An eligible applicant may receive an early childhood equity grant once every two years.
 When conducting the equitable grant process, the department must:

-(a) Solicit project applications from a racially and geographically diverse pool of eligible applicants statewide;
+    a.
+Solicit project applications from a racially and geographically diverse pool of eligible applicants statewide;

-(b) Provide application materials in the five most commonly spoken languages in the state and broadly communicate using a variety of strategies to reach diverse communities;
+    b.
+Provide application materials in the five most commonly spoken languages in the state and broadly communicate using a variety of strategies to reach diverse communities;

-(c) Require applicants to demonstrate their proposed uses of early childhood equity grant funds to incorporate either inclusive practices or culturally and linguistically supportive and relevant practices, or both, into early learning program design, delivery, education, training, and evaluation; and
+    c.
+Require applicants to demonstrate their proposed uses of early childhood equity grant funds to incorporate either inclusive practices or culturally and linguistically supportive and relevant practices, or both, into early learning program design, delivery, education, training, and evaluation; and

-(d) Provide technical assistance to any applicant who needs it.
+    d.
+Provide technical assistance to any applicant who needs it.

+## Section 308
+> This section adds a new section to an existing chapter [43.330](/rcw/43_state_government—executive/43.330_department_of_commerce.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.330_department_of_commerce.md) for context.

+1. Subject to the availability of amounts appropriated for this specific purpose, the department, in collaboration with the department of children, youth, and families, shall provide or contract to provide remote or in-person technical assistance to employers interested in supporting their employees' access to high quality child care.

+2. Technical assistance may include guidance related to:

+    a.
+Operating a licensed child care center at or near the workplace for the benefit of employees;

+    b.
+Financing and construction of a licensed child care center at or near the workplace for the benefit of employees;

+    c.
+Providing financial assistance to employees for licensed or certified child care providers and license-exempt child care program expenses;

+    d.
+Encouraging access and support for low-wage employees;

+    e.
+Sponsoring dependent care flexible spending accounts for employees; and

+    f.
+Developing a "bring your infant to work" program and other family-friendly work policies for employees.

 ## Section 309
 > This section modifies existing section [43.216.090](/rcw/43_state_government—executive/43.216_department_of_children_youth_and_families.md).
 Here is the [modified chapter](rcw/43_state_government—executive/43.216_department_of_children_youth_and_families.md) for context.